KSI Handbook - KSI Global

 9. The lowest allowed age to be recruited into KSI is: 15

-All Divisions are allowed to Allow members Aged 15 and older to join their Division.
+- All Divisions are permitted to allow members aged 15 and older to join their Division.

 By allowing the youth of Xbox live gamers to enter the community it will in turn give them an insight to basic management skills and developing leadership traits.